 Should you eat quinoa?

-As you are aware, my number one rule when it comes to nutrition is to do what works best for you.
+My number one rule when it comes to nutrition is to do what works best for you.
 Because what works well for one person can be disastrous for someone else.
-We are all unique.
-If you do well with quinoa there are a number of potential health benefits associated with it so I encourage you to continue eating it.
+If you do well with quinoa there are a number of potential health benefits associated with eating it so I encourage you to continue consuming it.

 Depending on what diet you are following you should be aware that besides not being allowed on the paleo diet, quinoa is also not allowed on a number of other diets including keto, Whole30, SCD, AIP or GAPS.
 Quinoa can also make the symptoms of SIBO worse, so if you are dealing with SIBO I also recommend avoiding quinoa.